EncyclopediaRed/btcamp-87826/content/_index.md

       - title: Learn More about Büt Camp Inc.'s Roadmap for Growth
         image: images/icon_butcamp_tent.png
         description: >
-          BütCamp is just beginning to make an impact on emergency planning and biodegradeable product.
+          Büt Camp is just beginning to make an impact on emergency planning and biodegradeable product.